 Physiological Benefits of Deep Breathing

-Controlled breathing exercises can offer a simple way to influence our autonomic nervous system and ease stress.
-These stress management techniques have been employed for centuries in various cultures and ancient practices like yoga and meditation.
-Practicioners have long recognized the impact that focused breathing can have on an individual’s mental and physical states.
+Controlled, mindful breathing exercises can offer a simple way to influence our autonomic nervous system and ease stress.
+This and related stress management techniques, like yoga and meditation, have been employed for centuries in various cultures and ancient healing practices.
+Practitioners have long recognized the impact that focused breathing can have on an individual’s mental and physical states.

 The Role of the Autonomic Nervous System